 - Combine lentils, onion, garlic, carrot, potato and spices in a large pot.
 Pour water over them.
 Cook it uncovered until it boils over medium high heat.

 - Bring the heat to medium low and let it simmer stirring occasionally until everything is tender.

 - Blend it until smooth using a hand blender.
 Put it back over the lowest heat, add in lemon juice and simmer for about 5 minutes.

-- For the olive oil drizzle, heat olive oil in a sauce pan.
+- For the olive oil sauce, heat olive oil in a sauce pan.
 Add in chili powder and dried mint, stir once or twice and remove from the heat.

 - Serve the soup hot in bowls with a drizzle of the spicy olive oil.
 You can garnish it with herbs.